gezero/sheriff/README.md

 ---------
 * broadcast cosigned transaction
 * Updating of the transactions data in db
+* Use other than in memory DB fro storing data (the data is now lost in between restarts)
+* Test the application on Real Bitcoin Network (Currnently we run against testnet)

 Building
 ========
 You need BitcoinJ, get the newest version from the [BitcoinJ github sources](https://github.com/bitcoinj/bitcoinj).
 Install them in local repo.
 Than run `gradlew build`.
-This should build the project and let you to run it.
+This should build the project and letyou  to run it.

 Running the project
 ===================